 When people talk about Antelope Canyon, they are mostly referring to the Upper Canyon.
 But because it is so popular, a tour costs a lot of money and the crowds can be bad.

 Instead, go to the Lower Canyon!
-It’s cheaper and there are less people.
+It’s cheaper and there are fewer people.
 That’s like, two wins!

-There are two tour groups who operate out of the lower canyon.
+There are two tour groups (as of 2015) who operate out of the lower canyon.
+You must go with a tour group.
 We went with Ken’s Tours because they start their tours an hour before Dixie Ellis’ Tours, so there are less people in the canyon if you go with the early tour.

 The canyon is very steep and there are stairs into and out of the canyon so you have to be somewhat physically capable.
 And the canyon is VERY narrow in some parts.

 It was freaking beautiful.
 I’ve been in slot canyons before but none so beautiful.
 The walls were all swirly and swoopy and swooshy.
 Highly recommend.